qmk/qmk_firmware/docs/feature_layouts.md

     }
 ```

-For each Community Layout being added to `"layouts"`:
+Additionally, for each Community Layout being added to `"layouts"`:
 - Array length of `"layout"` **must** match array length of respective Community Layout
-- key sequence (e.g. ANSI Enter vs ISO Enter) and graphical properties of each key (i.e. `"x":`, `"y":`, `"w":`, `"h":`) should be identical to respective Community Layout
+- key sequence (i.e. order of keys from top to bottom) and graphical properties of each key (i.e. `"x":`, `"y":`, `"w":`, `"h":`) should be identical to respective Community Layout

-Array length and key information of each Community Layout can be found in `layouts/default/`*<community_layout>*`/info.json`.
+Array length and key sequence for each Community Layout are located in `layouts/default/`*<community_layout>*`/info.json`.

 ## Compiling Community Layout keymap
-Compiling a keyboard with keymap from a supported Community Layout is identical to regular keymap compilation, with the difference being the keymap argument is *<community_layout_keymap>*:
+Compiling keyboard firmware with a keymap inside either Community Layout repository is identical to regular keymap compilation, with the difference of the keymap argument being *<community_layout_keymap>*:

     qmk compile -kb <keyboard> -km <community_layout_keymap>

-Examples:
+The following examples compile the "default" keymap for the repsective Community Layouts; generally used to test if Community Layout support has been implemented correctly for the given keyboard:

     qmk compile -kb dztech/pluto -km default_tkl_nofrow_ansi
     qmk compile -kb dz60 -km default_60_iso